-Senior Associate Dean and Director of the Center for Innovation in Global Health
+Senior Associate Dean of Global Health and Director for the Center for Innovation in Global Health

 Ms. Batson’s 25-year career in global health includes positions with the World Health Organization, UNICEF, the World Bank, USAID, and PATH where she most recently served as Chief Strategy Officer and VP of Applied Analytics and Learning.